SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 height = 7
 print(f'width = {width} ; height = {height} ; area = {width * height}')
 ```
 Using the **F-String formatting** is very easy: we put a prefix `f` in front of the string and insert values of variables and expressions in curly braces `{expression}` in random positions.
 In the example above we have three expressions: `{width}`, `{height}` and `{width * height}` which are calculated and are substituted by their text value.
-We can use text expressions, integer expressions, floating point expressions and all other kinds of expressions.
+We can use text expressions, integer expressions, floating-point expressions, and all other kinds of expressions.

-Formatting with **F-String** in Python is **the recommedned method** for printing formatted text because it uses the shortest syntax and the code is easily read and understood.
+Formatting with **F-String** in Python is **the recommended method** for printing formatted text because it uses the shortest syntax and the code is easily read and understood.

 ## Numerical Expressions